Blockstream/Jade/docs/index.rst

 sign_tx request (anti-exfil)
 ----------------------------

+This flow is required in order use optional Anti-Exfil signatures (recommended), or to sign taproot inputs.

-To use Anti-Exfil signatures (recommended), the the initial request is the same as in sign_tx_legacy_request_, except the 'use_ae_signatures' field should be set to 'true'.
+The initial request is identical to sign_tx_legacy_request_, except the 'use_ae_signatures' field must be set to 'true'.

 .. _sign_tx_ae_reply: